What is Miacalcin Nasal?

-Using calcitonin nasal may increase your risk of developing certain types of cancer.
+Using Miacalcin Nasal may increase your risk of developing certain types of cancer.
 Ask your doctor about your specific risk.

-FDA pregnancy category C. It is not known whether calcitonin nasal will harm an unborn baby.
+FDA pregnancy category C. It is not known whether Miacalcin Nasal will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

 It is not known whether calcitonin nasal passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.